open-contracting/standard/docs/guidance/publish/quality.md

 Improvement on the below indicators demonstrate that the published information is becoming more complete about the contracting (or planning) processes within the publisher's jurisdiction.

 1. Increase the number of indicators covered (volume)
-1. Increase the average coverage of fields per compiled release, for example either new fields not previously published in any release, or an increase in the use of a field across releases (e.g. very little data was published about direct awards and now more is being published about direct awards) (density)
+1. Increase the average number of fields covered per contracting (or planning) process (density)
-1. Increase the number of buyers covered in the publication ("who")
+1. Increase the number of buyers covered ("who")
-1. Increase the number of methods covered in the publication ("how")
+1. Increase the number of methods covered ("how")
-1. Increase the temporal coverage into the past (based on a minimal set of date fields that appear across all sources, e.g. `tender.tenderPeriod`, `awards.date`, and `contracts.dateSigned`) ("when")
+1. Increase the temporal coverage into the past ("when")

 ### Timeliness

 1. Publish multiple updates per contracting process
-1. Decrease the delay between the information’s creation and publication
+1. Decrease the delay between the information's creation and publication

 ### Accessibility